Flutamin (Flutamide)

 How Taken

-oral tablet, three times daily
+oral tablet, three times a day

 What Is Flutamin Used For?